Saharel001/Tradfri-FHEM/README.md

 ### 3. Control a lighting group
 * Get the list of groups: `get TradfriGW groupList`.
 It will return something like that:
    ```
-   - 193768: Wohnzimmer
+   168311 => Entrance
    ```
-   In my setup, there is only one group called "Wohnzimmer".
+   In my setup, there is only one group called "Entrance".
 * Define a new group, with one of the adresses you've just found out: `define Group1 TradfriGroup 193768`
 * Check, if the gateway device was asigned correctly as the IODev
 * You can now control this group, like a single device: